Salah-Uddin-Mondal/music-player/README.md

 # music-player
-#description
 A simple music player with a clean user interface that can be used to play music in the browser.
 Link: https://salah-uddin-mondal.github.io/music-player/
-(Used jsdelivr.net as cdn for file delivery, some files may throw an error when loading)
+(Used jsdelivr.net as cdn for file delivery)